diogobaeder/jq-test-template/README.markdown

     window.addEventListener('load', function(){ "tests here using standards-friendly browsers"; }) or
-    window.attachEvent('onload', function(){ "tests here using old Internet Explorer versions"; })
+    window.attachEvent('onload', function(){ "tests here using old Internet Explorer versions"; }) or any helper that abstracts the functionality above.

 ## License